adenhq/hive/docs/quizzes/01-getting-started.md

 ### Task 2.1: README Scavenger Hunt 🔍
 Find the answers to these questions by reading our README:

 1. What are the **three LLM providers** Aden supports out of the box?
+OpenAI, Gemini, Anthropic
 2. How many **MCP tools** does the Hive Control Plane provide?
+19
 3. What is the name of the **frontend dashboard**?
+Honeycomb
 4. In the "How It Works" section, what is **Step 5**?
+Self-Improve
 5. What city is Aden made with passion in?
+San Francisco

 ### Task 2.2: Architecture Quiz 🏗️
 Based on the architecture diagram in the README:

 1. What are the three databases in the Storage Layer?
+PostgreSQL, DuckDB, MongoDB
-2. Name two components inside an "SDK-Wrapped Node"
+2. Name two components inside an "SDK-Wrapped Node" Local RLM Memory and LLM access outside of the box
 3. What connects the Control Plane to the Dashboard?
+API Server, Multi Agent Decision Executor, and the MCP Server
 4. Where does "Failure Data" flow to in the diagram?
+Into the Multi Agent System to evolve and redeploy the agent

 ### Task 2.3: Comparison Challenge 📊
 From the Comparison Table, answer:

 1. What category is CrewAI in?
+Multi-Agent Orchestration
 2. What's the Aden difference compared to LangChain?
+Generates entire graph and connection code upfront
 3. Which framework focuses on "emergent behavior in large-scale simulations"?
+CAMEL

 ---